 Relate this way of thinking (in the above passage) to the real world.
 Do you think people who have trophies, make honor roll, and win awards are regarded as more important?
 Do people feel that others below them are nothing?
 Describe your views and support them with examples from your life/current world.

-Victoria looks at the paintings that Jacqueline is now painting and while she thinks they are respectable, she also feels that they are boring “It was also perfectly boringpretty, but boring…They were very respectable.
+Victoria looks at the paintings that Jacqueline is now painting and while she thinks they are respectable, she also feels that they are boring: “It was also perfectly boring—pretty, but boring…They were very respectable.
 Victoria could imagine her father hanging a copy alongside all the other boring, respectable paintings hanging in the stairwell at home.”

 Looking at the above passage, why do you think Victoria feels this way?
 Why would she say that Jacqueline’s pictures were boring?
 Explain your view.